Climate Change

 When we’re making decisions, we’re also taking into account the potential effects of climate change on our assets.
 There’s more about the impacts of climate change on our infrastructure under our Infrastructure Strategy section in our Long Term Plan.

-National Climate Change Adaptation Plan:
+National Climate Change Adaptation Plan and Emissions Reduction Plan:

 New Zealand now has its first climate change adaptation plan.
 This sets out Government-led policies, strategies and proposals to aid New Zealanders in adapting to the changing climate and its effects.